-Times of trouble usually mean an increase in number of thugs over time, and when things get so bad that law enforcement is operating at a reduced capacity, or even totally neutralized, you can be sure that the worst elements of society will bob to the surface and begin to prey on their fellow man.
+Times of trouble usually mean an increase in the number of thugs over time, and when things get so bad that law enforcement is operating at a reduced capacity, or even totally neutralized, you can be sure that the worst elements of society will bob to the surface and begin to prey on their fellow man.

 Whatever they might say, whatever their politics, everybody understands this instinctively, and that is why you will always see a rush on gun counters and sporting goods departments prior to a crisis.

 If you have a firearm, you must have ammunition or it will do you no good, because obviously.
 You would be wise to have a sizable stockpile of ammunition ahead of time, but if you don’t you need to get at least a few boxes as quickly as humanly possible.

 When the pressure is on don’t worry too much about preferred load, projectile or anything like that.
 Simply grab the highest quality ammo you can.

 There are all kinds of battery powered devices and gadgets you will want to keep running during an emergency, and not the least among them or your flashlights, headlamps, electric lanterns, and emergency radios.